elshnkhll/ROKU-TV-Private-Listening-ESP32/README.md

 ### Player

-After restarting ESP32 navigate to http://rokurc.com/PRVT_LSTN/V1_Mono_VU.php?MyRokuTVIP=#.#.#.# in Chrome, just replace #-s with your Roku TV IP address and enjoy.
+After restarting ESP32 you can use PHP code for the player web interface or just use one provided on my domain: navigate to http://rokurc.com/PRVT_LSTN/V1_Mono_VU.php?MyRokuTVIP=#.#.#.# in Chrome, just replace #-s with your Roku TV IP address and enjoy.

 [<img width="64px" src="https://www.robocallz.com/app75/images/recorder_icon_150x150.png">](https://robocallz.com)